RaphaelColman/AdventOfCode2021/README.md

 NB: This might not be totally in the spirit of type-driven Haskell.
 It's quite easy to create a `BurrowState` which is totally invalid - for example, by putting two amphipods in the same space.
 On the other hand, it is a very simple data model to use, which will help us later on.

 But how do we actually solve this thing?
 The amphipods can be in many different states (some in their rooms, some in the corridor etc) and you can think of each state as a node a graph.
 Getting from one state to another (eg, an amphipod moving from its room to the corridor) incurs a certain cost, which is the weight of the edge between the two nodes (the old state and the new one).
 So we need to find the lowest-cost route from the starting node (our puzzle input) to the 'finishing' node (where all the amphipods are in the correct room).
 Sound familiar?
 It should do!
-We can solve this puzzle the same way we solved day 15: with Dijstra's algorithm!
+We can solve this puzzle the same way we solved day 15: with Dijkstra's algorithm!

 For day 15, we had a ready-made graph, but we don't actually need that to solve the puzzle.
 We just need a function which, given a `BurrowState`, gives us all the neighbouring nodes (possible moves) along with their costs.
 We'll start by defining a move:
 ```haskell